Population Estimates for Missouri and Across the U.S.

 components of change estimates.

-In late May we received the total population
+In late May (or so) we should receive the total population

 estimates (only - no component or demographic detail) at the place (city) level.

-In late June we added state and county level estimates by age, sex, race and hispanic origin ("casrh").
+In late June we expect state and county level estimates by age, sex, race and hispanic origin ("casrh").

 The single-year bridged-race estimates from the NCHS (used on our Poptrends web application) was released basically simultaneously with